The coalescent point process of branching trees: From discrete to continuous: The great-aunt measure

 and $v$ the inverse of $\phi$ on $(\eta,+\infty)$

 Notice that $v$ is nonincreasing and has limit $\eta$ at $+\infty$.
-It is well-known (e.g. \cite{L1}) that if $Z$ is started at $x$, then it is absorbed at 0 before time $t$ with probability $e^{-xv(t)}$.
-Also, if $N$ denotes the excursion measure of $X-I$ away from 0 under $\PP$ (normalized so that $-I$ is the local time), then \cite[Corollary 1.4.2]{DLG}
+It is well known (e.g.,~\cite{L1}) that if $Z$ is started at $x$, then it is absorbed at 0 before time $t$ with probability $e^{-xv(t)}$.
+Also, if $N$ denotes the excursion measure of $X-I$ away from 0 under $\PP$ (normalized so that $-I$ is the local time), then by~\cite{DLG}, Corollary 1.4.2,

 Here, we want to allow the heights of the tree to take negative values.
-To do this, we start with a measure which embodies the mass distribution broken down on heights, of the population whose descendances have not yet been visited, in the same vein as in \cite{LGLJ, DLG}, but with negative heights.
+To do this, we start with a measure which embodies the mass distribution broken down on heights, of the population whose descendances have not yet been visited, in the same vein as in \cite {LGLJ,DLG}, but with negative heights.
 In the usual setting, the mass distribution $\rho_t$ of the population whose descendances have not yet been visited by the contour process $X$ by time $t$, is defined by

-for any non-negative function $f$, where on the right-hand side we mean integrating the function $s\mapsto f(H_s)$ with respect to the Stieltjes measure associated with the function $s\mapsto I_{t}^s$.
+for any nonnegative function $f$, where on the right-hand side we mean integrating the function $s\mapsto f(H_s)$ with respect to the Stieltjes measure associated with the function $s\mapsto I_{t}^s$.
 Then $\rho_t([a,b])$ is the mass of the tree between heights $a$ and $b$ whose descendants have not yet been visited by the contour process.

 Here, we will start with a random positive measure $\rho^0$ on $[0,+\infty)$, with the interpretation that $\rho^0([a,b])$ is the mass of the tree between heights $-b$ and $-a$ whose descendants have not yet been visited by the contour process.
-This measure is the exact analogue of the great-aunt measure of the previous subsection.
+This measure is the exact analogue of the great-aunt measure of the previous subsection. \begin{dfn} For every $t>0$, set $\pi^{(t)} (dr):= p(t,r) \,dr$, where